On gravito-inertial surface waves: The case of ellipsoids

 \section{The case of ellipsoids}

 Now, we assume that $\partial D$ is an ellipsoid.
+We call then $D$ an ellipsoid body.
 Ellipsoidal models have proven useful for geophysical applications (e.g. to model some peculiar vortices in the Earth's oceans \cite{vidal2024igw}).
-In an ellipsoid, the spectrum of the Poincar\'e operator is pure-point and dense in $[-\omega_+,\omega_+]$, with polynomial eigenvectors.
+In an ellipsoid body, the spectrum of the Poincar\'e operator is pure-point and dense in $[-\omega_+,\omega_+]$, with polynomial eigenvectors.
 In particular, gravito-inertial surface modes were found in \cite{vidal2024igw} when $0 < |\omega| < \omega_-$.
 Numerical calculations (figure \ref{fig:fig3}) show that the number of eigenvalues associated with each polynomial vector space of degree $n$ is bounded by $2n+3$, which is the number of spherical harmonics of degree $n+1$.
 Indeed, if the velocity $\vec{u}$ is of degree $n\geq 1$, then the pressure $\phi$ is of degree $n+1$ according to equation (\ref{eq:rPrelationship}).
-This strongly suggests a connection, when $\partial D$ is an ellipsoid, between the gravito-inertial surface modes and the theory of spherical harmonics.
-This is the subject of the subsection \ref{ss:harm}.
+This strongly suggests a link, when $\partial D$ is an ellipsoid, between the gravito-inertial surface modes and the theory of spherical harmonics.
+This is the subject of this section.
 Moreover, the numerical results also confirm the microlocal predictions detailed in \S\ref{ss:vertrot}, which show that the surface waves do not span the full cotangent space when $N\geq f$.
 Another natural question is thus to estimate, when the polynomial degree $n$ tends to infinity, the asymptotic number of eigenvalues of the Poincar\'e operator in the interval $]0,\go_-[$.
 A conjecture for this question is given in Section \ref{sec:perspectives}.